websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/developer-guide/writing-a-form-storage-adapter.md

 ### Understand the Storage Adapter Calling Context

-The Forms application's service code looks up the appropriate storage adapter, and calls its storage logic against the `DDMFormInstanceRecord` being handled.
+The Forms application's service code looks up the appropriate storage adapter and calls its storage logic against the `DDMFormInstanceRecord` being handled.

 From `DDMFormInstanceRecordLocalServiceImpl`: